gnosia93/eliminate-db-hotblock/readme.md

 # Improving Appication Performance with AWS ElastiCache #

+Cache System is usually used for the purpose of

 - DB Result Caching
 - Session Store
 - Eliminating DB Hot Blocks when heavy transcation occurs in small range of data.